Leon Keer: Career

 Leon Keer designs and creates 2-D, 3-D and 4-D street art in the Netherlands and abroad.
 The 3-D Lego terracotta army is one of those creations.
 It was painted at the 2011 international Sarasota Chalk Festival.

 At the 2010 festival in Sarasota, he made a surreal street painting with Little Red Riding Hood and Alice in Wonderland together, fighting against evil.

 The anamorphic painting Piggy Bank was Keer's Japanese debut in 2013.

-Keer created "Ego Leonard", a supposedly anonymous guerilla artist.
+Keer created "Ego Leonard", a supposedly anonymous guerrilla artist.

 Leon Keer exhibited a solo show, "Forced Perspective", at Wanrooij Gallery Amsterdam.